madpiano/2019-432/slides/class13/README.md

 5. I've revised the [Calendar](https://github.com/THOMASELOVE/2019-432/blob/master/calendar.md) to reflect changes in the due dates and planned class sessions, including changes to the dates for the Project 2 Registration Form, Homeworks 5 and 6, Quiz 2, plus details on when the project presentations will be held, and when you'll know your schedule for that.
 6. Speaking of [Homework 5](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework5), and [Homework 6](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework6), they are also now available.

+## A Generic Example: Developing A Rubric for Describing an Effect Size

+Please see [the Generic Example](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code/generic_example) on our [Data and Code page](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code).
+- This example will provide a longer-term in-class discussion activity over the next few sessions.
+Today, I'll introduce the ideas involved, and we'll play around with them a little bit.
+- The `generic.csv` data set I used to craft the example (based on real data from part of the SUPPORT / right heart catheterization study) is [also provided](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/generic_example/data/generic.csv).

 ## Project 2 Materials

 - Thorough [Instructions for Project 2](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project2) are now available.
 Please review them closely.